 Stage Four: Acting Out

-Most non-addicts think that this stage, rather than stage three, is the goal of addiction because this is where actual substance use or addictive behavior takes place.
-However, the extended fantasy-fueled escape and dissociation of stage three can be equally if not more appealing.
-After all, the goal of addiction is emotional escape, and that is as present in stage three as stage four.
+Most non-addicts think that this stage, rather than stages two and three, is the goal of addiction because this is where actual substance use or addictive behavior takes place.
+However, the extended fantasy-fueled escape and dissociation of stages two three can be equally if not more appealing.
+After all, the goal of addiction is emotional escape, and that is as present in stages two and three as stage four.

 Stage Five, Distancing/Numbing